 Alcohol or drugs may impact an individual’s conduct and be involved in violations of other University policies.
 The use of drugs or alcohol will not serve as a defense to violations of University policies, including this policy.

 Apart, separate and distinct from the University’s policies, students and employees who engage in the unlawful manufacture, distribution, dispensation, possession or use of controlled substances, illicit or illegal drugs or alcohol are subject to sanctions under local and municipal ordinances, Missouri Statutes, the United States Code and other applicable local, state and federal laws.
 Such sanctions could include, without limitation, fines and imprisonment.
 The severity of the sanctions imposed for drug possession or distribution offenses depends on the type and quantity of drugs, prior conviction, and whether death or serious injury resulted.
 Sanctions may be increased for offenses that involve distribution to minors or occur on or near University premises.
 In addition, other federal laws require or permit forfeiture of personal or real property used to illegally possess, facilitate possession, transport or conceal a controlled substance.
 A person’s right to purchase a firearm or receive federal benefits, such as student loans, grants, contracts, or professional or commercial licenses may also be revoked or denied as a result of a drug conviction.
 While criminal penalties change from time to time, the University sets forth some sample criminal penalties for drug convictions.
 For example, under Missouri law, conviction for possession of illicit drugs may result in up to 7 years imprisonment and a fine of $5,000.
 Under Federal law, conviction for possession of illicit drugs may result in 3 years imprisonment and a fine of at least $1,000, unless the offense involves cocaine base (crack) that may carry mandatory imprisonment for 5 to 20 years.
 Drug trafficking can result in life sentences under both state and federal law.
 Under federal law, drug trafficking penalties range from $100,000 to $10 million.
 State penalties for drug trafficking also may be imposed.
-For more information on federal penalties, visit https://www.dea.gov/sites/default/files/2020-04/Drugs%20of%20Abuse%202020-Web%20Version-508%20compliant4-24-20_0.pdf or review the charts included in this memo.
+For more information on federal penalties, view this DEA PDF or review the charts included in the memo.

 FEDERAL TRAFFICKING PENALTIES

-First Offense: Not less than 5 yrs, and not more than 40 yrs.
+Cocaine (Schedule II) | 500–4999 grams mixture | First Offense: Not less than 5 yrs, and not more than 40 yrs.
 If death or serious injury, not less than 20 or more than life.
 Fine of not more than $5 million if an individual, $25 million if not an individual.

-First Offense: Not less than 10 yrs, and not more than life.
+Second Offense: Not less than 10 yrs, and not more than life.
+If death or serious injury, life imprisonment.
+Fine of not more than $8 million if an individual, $50 million if not an individual. | 5 kgs or more mixture | First Offense: Not less than 10 yrs, and not more than life.
 If death or serious injury, not less than 20 or more than life.
 Fine of not more than $10 million if an individual, $50 million if not an individual.

 Second Offense: Not less than 20 yrs, and not more than life.
 If death or serious injury, life imprisonment.
 Fine of not more than $20 million if an individual, $75 million if not an individual.